 The evolution of the mutation rate is a long-standing problem in evolutionary biology, dating back to an article by Sturtevant (1937) that suggested there are “genes that affect general mutation rate” (mutator alleles) and that “in wild populations, such genes must be subject to selection”.
 But how does selection affect mutator alleles?
 And how will the other evolutionary forces – mutation, recombination, and genetic drift – change the evolutionary fate of mutator alleles?
 The answers to these questions depend on a number of evolutionary and ecological factors.

 An optimal mutation rate balances between adaptedness, the ability to retain existing adaptations, and adaptability, the ability to produce new adaptations (Leigh 1973).
 The distribution of mutational effects (Eyre-Walker and Keightley 2007) is therefore an important factor for the evolution of the mutation rate.
 Briefly, in well-adapted populations beneficial mutations might be very rare and therefore selection will favor the reduction of the mutation rate (Liberman and Feldman 1986).
 In maladapted populations, on the other hand, beneficial mutations could be much more common.
 Mutator alleles can then “hitch-hike” (Maynard Smith and Haigh 1974) with the beneficial mutations they generate and reach high frequencies (Taddei et al. 1997; Sniegowski, Gerrish, and Lenski 1997; Tenaillon et al. 1999).
-Also, populations with low mutation rates may suffer a greater substitutional load than populations with high mutation rates, due to the elimination of unfit individuals from the population during a longer adaptation time (Kimura 1967; Kimura and Maruyama 1969).
+Also, in comparison to populations with high mutation rates, populations with low mutation rates take longer to adapt to new environmental conditions and therefore may suffer a greater substitutional load: the fitness cost due to the elimination of unfit individuals from the population during adaption, (Kimura 1967; Kimura and Maruyama 1969).

 Kimura (1967) suggested two hypotheses for the evolutionary adjustment of the mutation rate: (i) the mutation rate is optimized by intra-group selection to minimize the genetic and substitutional loads, and (ii) most mutations are deleterious, and therefore the mutation rate is at the lowest level permitted by physical and physiological constraints.
 Leigh (1970; 1973) used an analytical model to demonstrate that in asexual populations evolving in a periodically changing environment, inter-group selection may favor mutator alleles due to the increased variation they generate, which allows rapid adaptation to environmental changes.
 Also, Leigh found that the optimal mutation rate in asexuals is equal to the frequency of environmental change (Lachmann and Jablonka 1996).
 In sexual populations, however, selection will act against alleles that increase the mutation rate.

 More recently, Lynch (2010; 2011) framed the drift barrier hypothesis.
 This hypothesis suggests that the reduction of the mutation rate is limited by random genetic drift rather than by physical constraints: when the mutation rate is low enough, selection towards further decreases is too weak to overcome random sampling in small populations.
 Moreover, Lynch suggested his hypothesis is also relevant to microbial species experiencing clonal interference [referring to the process in which several clones with different beneficial mutations interfere with each other, reducing their effective population sizes (Gerrish and Lenski 1998)].
-Alternatively, Dawson (Dawson 1998; Sloan and Panjeti 2010) explored a model in which any reduction of the mutation rate entails a reduction in fitness owing to a cost of DNA replication fidelity (Sniegowski et al. 2000).
+Alternatively, some authors explored a model in which any reduction of the mutation rate entails a reduction in fitness owing to a cost of DNA replication fidelity (Dawson 1998; Sloan and Panjeti 2010).
 This cost may be due to a shortage in resources and energy required to proof and repair replication errors, or due to the reduced replication rate of higher fidelity DNA polymerases.
 Under this model, the mutation rate has an optimal value which, in asexual populations, depends only on the relationship between the mutation rate and the cost of fidelity.
 In sexual populations this optimal value also depends on the magnitude of selection (Dawson 1998).